pjkundert/python-slip39/README.txt

 ═══════════════════════════════════════════════════════════

   Generating a new SLIP-39 encoded seed is easy, with results available as PDF and text.
-Any number of accounts can be generated from this seed, and it can be recovered by collecting the desired groups of recover card phrases.
+Any number of derived HD wallet account addresses can be generated from this seed, and the seed (and all derived HD wallets, for all cryptocurrencies) can be recovered by collecting the desired groups of recover card phrases.
 The default recovery groups are as described above.

 2.1 Creating New SLIP-39 Recoverable Seeds